 While this type of degeneration is generally considered rare.
 The higher end o...

 Myxoid uterine leiomyoma is a relatively rare pathological subtype of uterine leiomyomas.
-It is not to be confused with myxoid degeneration of a uterine leiomyoma which has a related but no identical meaning.
+It is not to be confused with myxoid degeneration of a uterine leiomyoma which is a different entity.

 Nabothian cysts, also known as a retention cysts of the cervix 11, are non-neoplastic cystic lesions that occur in relation to the uterine cervix.